 Interns typically work 5 days per week, 9am – 4pm.
 Adjustments to this schedule will be needed to accommodate hosting weekend retreat groups, or presentations at churches and fairs.
 When required to work a weekend, Mondays will be given off for rest.
 Generally, each participant will have one or two days off each week.
 Each week’s schedule can be different and may require long hours due to the craziness of the camp seasons.
 You will receive major holidays off.
 You will need to schedule any other days needed off in advance to give ample time for responsibilities to be covered.

 Projects will be service in nature and many will be hands-on.
 Examples of projects could include office work, video production, assisting with horse riding lessons, maintenance, construction, organizing fundraising & staff events, recruiting staff and making presentations about the ministry, mentoring young people, leading service teams, and hosting group retreats.
 Some of these ministry opportunities will be on the campground, while others may require some travel (at the camp’s expense).

 Food & Lodging:

-You are encouraged to raise personal missionary support for your spending money and to cover any personal expenses such as cell phones or car insurance.
+You will be trained to raise personal missionary support for your spending money and to cover any personal expenses such as cell phones or car insurance.
 You will be responsible for your own health insurance.
 If you must earn some income, there is a possibility you could work a 30 hour week for the camp, and have a small part-time job on the side, but this would require a long work week for you and the specifics would all need to be discussed and worked out so that it is a win-win for both the camp and the participants.

 Note: Participants must be self-motivated!